Diospyros pyrrhocarpa

 Diospyros pyrrhocarpa is a tree in the family Ebenaceae.
 It grows up to 23 m tall.
 Twigs dry greyish to brownish.
 Inflorescences bear up to three flowers.
 The fruits are roundish to ovoid-ellipsoid, up to 5 cm in diameter.
-The specific epithet pyrrhocarpa is from the Greek meaning "fiery red or yellow fruits".
+The specific epithet pyrrhocarpa is from the Greek meaning 'fiery red or yellow fruits'.
 Habitat is lowland mixed dipterocarp forests.
-D. pyrrhocarpa is found from the Andaman and Nicobar Islands to the Philippines.
+D. pyrrhocarpa ranges from the Andaman and Nicobar Islands through Thailand, Peninsular Malaysia, Sumatra, and Borneo to the Philippines.
 In Cebu and Negros Regions in the Philippines, the tree is commonly known as Kunalum.